Kyurenpoto-org/.github/.github/PULL_REQUEST_TEMPLATE/documentation.md

 - [ ] Link source issue to PR title.
 - [ ] Modify only to documents and items intended for the source issue.
-- [ ] Be careful of typos and grammer.
+- [ ] Be careful of typos and grammar.